wermos/exemplar/cookiecutter/{{cookiecutter.project_name}}/README.md

 This project requires at least the following to build:

-* C++17
+* A C++ compiler that conforms to the C++17 standard or greater
-* CMake 3.25
+* CMake 3.25 or later
 * (Test Only) GoogleTest

-You can disable building tests by setting cmake option [`BEMAN_{{cookiecutter.project_name.upper()}}_BUILD_TESTS`](#beman_{{cookiecutter.project_name}}_build_tests) to `OFF` when configuring the project.
+You can disable building tests by setting CMake option [`BEMAN_{{cookiecutter.project_name.upper()}}_BUILD_TESTS`](#beman_{{cookiecutter.project_name}}_build_tests) to `OFF` when configuring the project.

-Even when tests are being built and run, some will not be compiled unless provided compiler support **C++20** or ranges capabilities enabled.
+Even when tests are being built and run, some of them will not be compiled unless the provided compiler supports **C++20** ranges.

 > [!TIP]
 >
-> In the logs you will be able to see if there are any examples that aren't enabled
-> due to compiler capabilities or the configured C++ version.
+> The logs indicate examples disabled due to lack of compiler support.
 >
-> Below is an example:
+> For example:
 >
 > ```txt
 > -- Looking for __cpp_lib_ranges